-Title IX's rape shield protections provide that questions and/or evidence about the Complainant's sexual predisposition or prior sexual behavior are presumptively not relevant, unless they are offered under two limited exceptions.
+Title IX's rape shield protections provide that questions and/or evidence about the complainant's sexual predisposition or prior sexual behavior are presumptively not relevant, unless they are offered under two limited exceptions.

-- Rape Shield Exceptions: Evidence/questions regarding a Complainant's sexual predisposition or prior sexual behavior may be deemed relevant only if: - 1.
-The questions and evidence are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant; or - 2.
-The questions and evidence relate to specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
+- Rape Shield Exceptions: Evidence/questions regarding a complainant's sexual predisposition or prior sexual behavior may be deemed relevant only if: - 1.
+The questions and evidence are offered to prove that someone other than the respondent committed the conduct alleged by the complainant; or - 2.
+The questions and evidence relate to specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.

-Scenario C: A Complainant reported sexual assault by a classmate at an on-campus event.
-As part of the investigation process, the Respondent has submitted witness statements from other class members who claim that the Complainant regularly "sleeps around" and has a reputation for being "easy" in support of the Respondent's defense that their encounter was consensual.
+Scenario C: A complainant reported a sexual assaulted by a classmate at an on-campus event.
+As part of the investigation process, the respondent has submitted witness statements from other class members who claim that the complainant regularly "sleeps around" and has a reputation for being "easy" in support of the respondent's defense that their encounter was consensual.

-- Rape Shield Analysis of Scenario C: Title IX's rape shield protections bar the investigator from considering witnesses' statements regarding claims that the Complainant "sleeps around" and is "easy." - This is because the witnesses' statements relate to the Complainant's sexual predisposition/prior sexual behavior generally and are not being utilized to prove either that: (1) someone other than Respondent engaged in the purported conduct or (2) a prior sexual relationship between the Complainant and the Respondent existed.
+- Rape Shield Analysis of Scenario C: Title IX's rape shield protections bar the investigator from considering witnesses' statements regarding claims that complainant "sleeps around" and is "easy." - This is because the witnesses' statements relate to the complainant's sexual predisposition/prior sexual behavior generally and are not being utilized to prove either that: (1) someone other than respondent engaged in the purported conduct or (2) a prior sexual relationship between the complainant and the respondent existed.

-- Scenario D: A Complainant reported that a teammate sexually assaulted him while they were staying in a hotel at a weekend tournament. - In response to the charge, the Respondent has presented text messages and testimony suggesting a consensual sexual relationship existed between the Respondent and the Complainant.
+- Scenario D: A complainant reported that a teammate sexually assaulted him while they were staying in a hotel at a weekend tournament. - In response to the charge, the respondent has presented text messages and testimony suggesting a consensual sexual relationship existed between the respondent and the complainant.

-• Rape Shield Analysis of Scenario D: This evidence would not be barred by Title IX's rape shield protections, as it relates to a prior sexual relationship between the Complainant and Respondent and is being offered by the respondent to prove that the incident in question was consensual.
+• Rape Shield Analysis of Scenario D: This evidence would not be barred by Title IX's rape shield protections, as it relates to a prior sexual relationship between the complainant and respondent and is being offered by the respondent to prove that the incident in question was consensual.